dchanman/tinder-plus-plus/README.md

 * Allow users to have photos and albums
 * Have suggested dates
 * Location-based matching, location-based date suggestions
-* Provide private chats and group chats
+* Provide private chats
-* Compatibility with couples to allow group dates and group chats
+* Compatibility with couples to allow dates
 * ...and much more!

 The different kinds of users will include: